-The use of district technology resources shall at all times be in accordance with applicable law and other abusive conduct or violation of the terms outlined in this Board policy or the accompanying
+The use of district technology resources shall at all times be in accordance with applicable law and other Board policies and administrative guidelines.

-Board policies and administrative guidelines.
+The use of district technology resources is a privilege, not a right, which may be revoked at any time for abusive conduct or violation of the terms outlined in this Board policy or the accompanying Administrative Guideline.

-The use of district technology resources is a privilege, not a right, which may be revoked at any time for educational-related activities only.
+District technology resources shall be used primarily for school, district employment, or approved educational-related activities only.
 Limited incidental personal use is permitted, so long as such use otherwise complies with this policy and the accompanying administrative guideline, and further provided that such limited incidental personal use does not interfere with and is not disruptive to district or school operations or another user's use of district technology resources.